Beaver Facts & Behavior

 The beaver's North America habitat stretches from southern Alaska, through Canada and even as far south as Florida.

 Beavers were once hunted to dwindling numbers for their luxurious fur, but have since made a comeback in the last 50 years.
-According to a very interesting Oklahoma State University report on beavers, the beaver population in Oklahoma has increased from a 1952 figure of 485 beavers limited to west central Oklahoma to thousands today, distributed throughout the state with resident beavers in every county.
+According to a very interesting University report on beavers, the beaver population in one state has increased from a 1952 figure of 485 beavers limited to a west central area of the state to thousands today, distributed throughout the state with resident beavers in every county.

 Beaver Family Life